mateuszjurewicz/tensorflow_speech_recognition/README.md

     python3 train_tensorflow.py --path_to_data=/your/data/path

-You can also start a tensorboard server in a separate terminal and point it to your preferred directory for storing logs:
+You can also start a tensorboard server in a separate terminal and point it to your preferred directory for storing logs, as well as name separate runs:

     tensorboard --logdir=path/to/directory
     python3 train_tensorflow.py --logdir=/path/to/directory
+    python3 train_tensorflow.py --logdir=tf_logs --logrun=first

 Then, after running the _train_tensorflow.py_ script, you should be able to go to **localhost:6006** and see the graph and the summaries of the loss and